UniAP2022/UniAP/README.md

 Transcript: "uldn't from they would new as not win family among  their acquaintant roh scho had t reared and some ported an they accidentally found at vendorm an they wouldn't from they wouldn't not onrun young than whose arigen was on knoone from they wouldn't from the carfather had now thy ware an they wouldn't from and at the squired of the parish we now children  from they wouldn't".

-### single word containing multiple vowel phonemes
+### Single word containing multiple vowel phonemes
 Origin audio (5703-47198-0056 in Librispeech):